 Positive vs. Negative Marginal Utility

 Both positive and negative marginal utility can occur.
 As you might expect, they are the opposite of one another.
 Positive marginal utility is found when marginal utility increases with the consumption of an additional item.
 Meanwhile, negative marginal utility takes place when utility decreases with the consumption of one additional item.

 Law of Diminishing Marginal Utility

-The law of diminishing marginal utility states that the first unit of a good/service that is consumed provides more utility to consumers than any of the consumption that follows.
-This means that the utility provided by consuming a first unit of a good/service will be higher than subsequent units of that good/service.
+The law of diminishing marginal utility states that the first unit of a good or service that is consumed provides more utility to consumers than any of the consumption that follows.
+This means that the utility provided by consuming a first unit of a good or service will be higher than subsequent units of that good or service.

 Types of Marginal Utility